Lockheed Martin (NYSE:LMT) Issues FY 2022 Earnings Guidance

-Lockheed Martin (NYSE:LMT) updated its FY 2022 earnings guidance on Monday.
+Lockheed Martin (NYSE:LMT) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $26.700-$26.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $26.280.
 The company issued revenue guidance of $66 billion-$66 billion, compared to the consensus revenue estimate of $66.30 billion.

-A number of research analysts recently weighed in on the stock.
-Susquehanna raised their target price on shares of Lockheed Martin from $400.00 to $445.00 in a research report on Wednesday, January 26th.
-Bank of America downgraded shares of Lockheed Martin from a buy rating to a neutral rating and decreased their target price for the company from $440.00 to $375.00 in a research report on Monday, November 1st.
-Wells Fargo & Company raised their target price on shares of Lockheed Martin from $379.00 to $400.00 and gave the company an equal weight rating in a research report on Wednesday, January 26th.
-Morgan Stanley raised their target price on shares of Lockheed Martin from $430.00 to $450.00 and gave the company an overweight rating in a research report on Wednesday, January 26th.
-Finally, Susquehanna Bancshares raised their target price on shares of Lockheed Martin from $400.00 to $445.00 and gave the company a positive rating in a research report on Wednesday, January 26th.
-Seven analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $410.68.
+Lockheed Martin (NYSE:LMT) last released its quarterly earnings data on Tuesday, January 25th.
+The aerospace company reported $7.47 EPS for the quarter, beating the consensus estimate of $7.16 by $0.31.
+Lockheed Martin had a net margin of 9.42% and a return on equity of 91.52%.
+The business had revenue of $17.73 billion for the quarter, compared to the consensus estimate of $17.66 billion.
+During the same period in the prior year, the firm earned $6.38 EPS.
+The business’s revenue for the quarter was up 4.1% on a year-over-year basis.
+As a group, analysts anticipate that Lockheed Martin will post 26.79 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
-Stockholders of record on Tuesday, March 1st will be paid a dividend of $2.80 per share.
-This represents a $11.20 dividend on an annualized basis and a dividend yield of 2.83%.
-The ex-dividend date of this dividend is Monday, February 28th.
-Lockheed Martin’s dividend payout ratio is presently 49.21%.
+Several research firms recently issued reports on LMT.
+UBS Group boosted their target price on shares of Lockheed Martin from $410.00 to $425.00 and gave the company a buy rating in a research note on Wednesday, January 26th.
+Argus boosted their target price on shares of Lockheed Martin from $365.00 to $415.00 in a research note on Thursday, January 27th.
+Morgan Stanley boosted their target price on shares of Lockheed Martin from $430.00 to $450.00 and gave the company an overweight rating in a research note on Wednesday, January 26th.
+Susquehanna Bancshares boosted their target price on shares of Lockheed Martin from $400.00 to $445.00 and gave the company a positive rating in a research note on Wednesday, January 26th.
+Finally, Sanford C. Bernstein upped their price objective on shares of Lockheed Martin from $387.00 to $401.00 in a research report on Wednesday, January 26th.
+Seven investment analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $410.68.

-Several hedge funds and other institutional investors have recently bought and sold shares of LMT.
-Keudell Morrison Wealth Management lifted its stake in shares of Lockheed Martin by 28.3% during the 3rd quarter.
-Keudell Morrison Wealth Management now owns 1,337 shares of the aerospace company’s stock worth $461,000 after buying an additional 295 shares during the last quarter.
-Eagle Capital Management LLC raised its position in shares of Lockheed Martin by 2.3% in the second quarter.
-Eagle Capital Management LLC now owns 10,687 shares of the aerospace company’s stock valued at $4,043,000 after buying an additional 240 shares in the last quarter.
-Finally, Morgan Stanley boosted its stake in shares of Lockheed Martin by 0.7% in the second quarter.
-Morgan Stanley now owns 4,044,680 shares of the aerospace company’s stock valued at $1,530,306,000 after buying an additional 26,557 shares during the period.
-Institutional investors own 73.79% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in LMT.
+Eagle Capital Management LLC grew its holdings in shares of Lockheed Martin by 2.3% during the second quarter.
+Eagle Capital Management LLC now owns 10,687 shares of the aerospace company’s stock worth $4,043,000 after buying an additional 240 shares in the last quarter.
+Morgan Stanley grew its holdings in shares of Lockheed Martin by 0.7% during the second quarter.
+Morgan Stanley now owns 4,044,680 shares of the aerospace company’s stock worth $1,530,306,000 after buying an additional 26,557 shares in the last quarter.
+Keudell Morrison Wealth Management grew its holdings in shares of Lockheed Martin by 28.3% during the third quarter.
+Keudell Morrison Wealth Management now owns 1,337 shares of the aerospace company’s stock worth $461,000 after buying an additional 295 shares in the last quarter.
+Finally, Marshall Wace LLP grew its holdings in shares of Lockheed Martin by 798.1% during the fourth quarter.
+Marshall Wace LLP now owns 12,977 shares of the aerospace company’s stock worth $4,612,000 after buying an additional 11,532 shares in the last quarter.
+73.79% of the stock is owned by institutional investors and hedge funds.

 About Lockheed Martin